Peter Storey

 Inter-Cities Fairs Cup in 1970, the First Division title in 1970–71, and the FA Cup in 1971.
 He was also a losing finalist in the 1968 and 1969 League Cup and the 1972 FA Cup Final.
 He also won 19 caps for England between 1971 and 1973.
 He was transferred to Fulham in 1977 before announcing his retirement eight months later.

 After retiring from football he was convicted of various criminal offences; including keeping a brothel, and was jailed for three years for financing a plot to counterfeit gold coins.
-He has been married four times and has three sons and one daughter; he lives in southern France with his fourth wife.

 Early life

 Storey was born on 7 September 1945 in Farnham, Surrey, to Edwin, a carpenter and builder, and Nellie, a part-time shop assistant.
 As a child he would occasionally accompany his father to matches at the Recreation Ground to see Aldershot play in the Fourth Division.
 However, he began supporting Arsenal from an early age.
 From the age of 11 he was coached by former Aldershot striker Charlie Mortimore for the Aldershot and Farnborough Schools Football Association.
 He soon attracted the attention of Arsenal with his performances at schoolboy level, and impressed across the back four enough to represent England Schoolboys.